cryystalll/The-Real-time-Age-Guesser-Application-based-on-Convolutional-Neural-Network/README.md

 ## Abstract:
 ```
 In recent years, Convolutional Neural Network(CNN) is popular and widely used in computer vision tasks, and many related applications and datasets are proposed.
-In the final project, I aimed to propose an application that predicts human ages, which is interesting and useful in the real world.
+I aimed to propose an application that predicts human ages, which is interesting and useful in the real world.
 I used 3 human face datasets to train the convolutional neural network models that predicted human ages based on the face images.
 In addition, I improved the model architecture and evaluated accuracies between different datasets and model architectures.
 Lastly, I used the OpenCV package to implement the real-time age-guesser application.